 It won’t be an exaggeration to say that makeup and photography can so easily go hand in hand together.
 Either in magazines, fashion shoots or simply to advertise your makeup services understanding how to portray your makeup looks on camera is an important skill any freelance makeup artist needs to learn.

 A potential client looking at your makeup portfolio will make their decision based on if they like what they see.
-This means your makeup skills could be amazing but if you cannot convey the beauty or technical level in photos to use across social media/portfolio you might be losing potential makeup work.
+This means your makeup skills could be amazing but if you cannot convey the beauty or technical level in photos to use across social media such as Instagram you might be losing potential makeup work.

 Makeup artistry which I adopted as a hobby over time has become my career and has lead me to have my own freelance makeup business but photography was always something I picked up along the way.
 As a makeup artist understanding how lighting and camera settings can affect how your makeup is portrayed is an important attribute to have.
 Keep in mind, learning how to take photos of your makeup is a great skill to develop by trial and error but it’s important to remember it all starts with having a professional makeup kit.